 Personal development is a process comprising of a set of activities that builds and enhances a person’s potential and capabilities to stand smart and efficient.
-Different behavioral characteristics and traits are inculcated through training, courses, and podcasts focusing on various areas of personal development.
+Different behavioural characteristics and traits are inculcated through training, courses, and podcasts focusing on various areas of personal development.

 In this article we will discuss the different facets of personal development, the techniques and methodology applied for both personal and professional development.
 The pursuit of consistent personal development should be an essential part of your growth, be it personal or professional.

 What is personal development?
 There are 5 distinct aspects or areas of personal development.

 The key skills or attributes that define personal development strategy are,

 - Honesty and integrity